RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 +---------------+---------------+--------------------+
 ~~~~

 MMD tables use `|` characters to indicate columns, so the tables are more readable using a proportional spaced font.
 Colons are used to indicate column alignment.
 Column spans but not row spans are supported.
 Captions are supported.
 Cells are limited to a single line and cannot contain block-level elements.
-Cell widths are not supported.

 MMD table: